Xiaoohuiqi/Xiaoohuiqi.github.io/_pages/about.md

   - /about.html
 ---

-Xiaohui Qi is currently an M.S. in Medicine in Shanghai Jiao Tong University, shanghai, China. /?/ research interests lie in
+Xiaohui Qi is a master's student in medicine at Shanghai Jiao Tong University.
+Her research interests lie in exploring the mechanisms of cancer development and finding therapeutic targets, with a particular interest in liver, bile duct and pancreatic cancers.

 [click for contact information](https://xiaoohuiqi.github.io/contact)